labschedule/LabPortal/README.md

 > The column of the cells represents the day of the class
 > (columnes B to G are converted to Monday throuh Saturday).

-The schedule should be saved in the data folder as "schedule.xlsx.".
-Check an example file [here](./showcasing/data-example/schedule.xlsx).
+The schedule should be saved in the configurations directory.
+Check the example file [here](./config/schedule.xlsx).
-The app will try to read it every time the Update button is triggered.

 Image display:

-- show each image saved in a folder "images" within the data folder
+- show each image from the corresponding config directory

 ![Image display](./showcasing/screenshots/imagedisplay.png)